Jack Pardee: WFL

-First stint as a Head Coach in the NFL
+First stint as a head coach in the NFL

 In 1975, Pardee was hired by the Chicago Bears as head coach.
 He spent the next three years there, leading Chicago to their first playoff berth in 14 years in 1977, before moving on to the Washington Redskins.
-In 1979, he led the Redskins to within one game of making the playoffs, but in the season's final week, they squandered a 13-point lead to the eventual NFC East champions Dallas Cowboys and missed the playoffs.
-He was fired after going 6-10 in 1980.
+In 1979, he led the Redskins to within one game of making the playoffs, but in the season's final week, they squandered a 13-point lead to the eventual NFC East champion Dallas Cowboys and missed the playoffs.
+He was fired after going 6–10 in 1980.
 In 1981, he was hired as assistant head coach in charge of defense for the San Diego Chargers.

 USFL

 In 1984, Pardee returned to his native Texas by becoming the head coach of the Houston Gamblers.
 The Gamblers played spring football in the United States Football League.
-The Gamblers had one of the most potent offenses in pro football, the run and shoot offense, with Jim Kelly as quarterback.
+The Gamblers had one of the most potent offenses in professional football, the run and shoot offense, with Jim Kelly as quarterback.
 The Gamblers merged with the New Jersey Generals in 1986, and Pardee was named head coach.
 With Kelly and Doug Flutie both vying for the role of starting quarterback, and Herschel Walker in the backfield, the Generals were poised to dominate the USFL, but the league folded prior to the 1986 season.